 Pregnancy: Ipilimumab may cause harm to a developing baby if the mother uses this medication during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking ipilimumab, it may affect your baby.
+Breast-feeding: It is not known if this medication passes into breast milk.
+If you are breast-feeding and are taking ipilimumab, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between ipilimumab and any of the following:

 - medications that suppress the immune system (e.g., cancer medications, corticosteroids, mycophenolate, tacrolimus, cyclosporine)